Health insurance for visitors to New Zealand: Do you need it?

 Immigration New Zealand holds full legal sway over the entry requirements of visitors to New Zealand.
 All visa applications have points of difference, but the following information gives a broad look at why you need to include visitor health insurance in your travel budget.

-Some New Zealand insurers offer excellent medical cover for those visiting or working on a visa valid for more than three months and less than two years.
-These policies give you all the benefits you’d expect from a quality health insurance product, including cover for urgent treatment in a hospital as well as the option of purchasing add-on plans.
+Some New Zealand insurers offer excellent medical cover specifically designed for tourists, working holiday visitors, seasonal workers, international students, prospective residents, and everyone in between.
+These policies give you all the benefits you’d expect from a quality insurance product, such as:

 How much cover do I need and how much will it cost?